 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Micardis Plus in the UK
+Also Known as Micardis Plus

 Chemical Name: TELMISARTEN (tel-mi-SAR-tan) and HYDROCHLOROTHIAZIDE (hi-dro-clo-ro-THYE-a-zide)